mmiranda222/.statsuite/content/getting started/installation/de-customisation-configuration.md

 * "theme":"layout" corresponds to the homepage background color and default font
 * "theme":"searchHeader" corresponds to colored header banner of the search and visualisation pages
-* "theme":splash" corresponds to the text color under the homepage splash logo
+* "theme":"splash" corresponds to the text color under the homepage splash logo
 * "theme":"searchDataflow" corresponds to the text color of Dataflow titles in the list of the search result page

 ```